Is Nursing School Hard?

 Balancing Clinical Placements

 No other component of the NDMU ABSN program gets you closer to the day-to-day experiences of a nurse working in the real world than clinical placements.
-Some consider clinicals to be difficult because you have to do them in concurrence with your normal ABSN course load, but it’s all doable with good time-management skills and dedication.
+Some consider clinicals to be difficult because you have to complete them in concurrence with your normal ABSN course load, but it’s all doable with good time-management skills and dedication.

 For your clinical placement, you’ll work with patients and their families under the supervision of a highly qualified clinical instructor in a variety of clinical settings and areas of nursing practice including: